Hadeel-Salah/team-26/README.md

 Comments added to code for clarity
 ## Info
-Name of the project : MyAbility
+Name of the project: MyAbility

-it's going to be a website
+- It's going to be a website
 nathaneal and toba will do the coding diya will do the wire frame and the design